XVIII Airborne Corps Best Squad Competition Squad Lanes

-U.S. Army Soldiers from across the XVIII Airborne Corps participate in weapons assembly and functions check lane on Fort Stewart, Georgia, July 28, 2022.
-During the Best Squad Competition, competitors were tested on a wide range of subjects including land navigation, marksmanship, causality care, physical fitness, small-unit tactics and endurance.
-(U.S. Army video by Pfc.
-Duke Edwards, 50th Public Affairs Detachment)
+Competitors compete in squad lanes during the XVIII Airborne Corps Best Squad Competition on Fort Stewart, Georgia, July 28, 2022.
+Squads from throughout XVIII Airborne Corps are competing in the Best Squad Competition, which tests them in a number of areas including marksmanship, land navigation, small-unit tactics and endurance.
+(U.S. Army video by Sgt.
+Dre Stout)

 |Date Taken: